furgerf/ssh-presentation/content.md

 - network protocol
   ![:scale 85%](images/osi-layer.png)
 - _but, it's no application (and no shell!)_
-- Client-server architecture
+- client-server architecture
-- secures the channel, not the messages
+- secures communication, not the messages
 ]

 ???